Share this resource or email it to a friend!

 NOTE: FIP treatment is rapidly changing.
 Please visit Cornell Feline Health Center, EveryCat Health Foundation, FIP Warriors and University of California Davis Koret Shelter Medicine Program for the most up-to-date information.

 This is part 5 of a 5-part series on FIP.
-Please read parts 1-4 on The National Kitten Coalition’s website.
+Please read parts 1-4 in The National Kitten Coalition’s blog.

 As discussed in part 1 of this series, Feline Coronavirus (FCoV) occurs in 80-85% of cats, spreads through infected feces and is highly contagious.
 Under favorable conditions, FCoV is more likely to mutate into FIP.